 - The fish head: On the right-hand side of the diagram, you record the problem or final outcome you’re dealing with in a shape that represents the fish head.

 - The fish spine: A single line extends to the left, tying the problem or final output to the rest of the diagram.
-It looks like the spine of a fish.

 - Fish bones: Lines extend off the central line for each category or affinity.
-These look like bones extending from the fish spine.

-- Input spaces.
-Additional lines or spaces extend off the category or affinity lines, providing space so you can record individual inputs.
+- Input spaces: Additional lines or spaces extend off the category or affinity lines, providing space so you can record individual inputs.

 Why use a fishbone diagram template?

-- Their Oo Overall impact on the final outcome
+- Overall impact on the final outcome

 - How easy they might be to change